 Ho Chi Minh City

 The bustling city of Ho Chi Minh city is home to a population of 8.5 million.
-Seen as the gateway to the Cu Chi Tunnels the city has so much more to see and visit including the Opera House, Reunification Palace, Town Hall, Saigon Skydeck.
-The hop on and off city tour bus is a great way to see all these.
+Seen as the gateway to the Cu Chi Tunnels the city has so much more to see and visit including the Opera House, Reunification Palace, Town Hall, and Saigon Skydeck.
+The hop-on-and-off city tour bus is a great way to see all these.
 The bus has air conditioning too which is a big plus when it's so humid.